Empirical evaluation of normalizing flows in Markov Chain Monte Carlo: Methods

 \subsubsection{NeuTra preconditioning}

 For preconditioning, we consider the NeuTra method~\citep{hoffman_neutra-lizing_2019}.
-Instead of sampling from the target density $p$, \neutramcmc adjusts $p$ with a bijection $f$ and samples from the adjusted density.
-After MCMC, we transform the sampled points with $f^{-1}$, yielding the samples from the target density.
+Instead of sampling from the target density $p_X$, \neutramcmc adjusts $p_X$ with a bijection $f$ and samples from the adjusted density.
 The adjusted log density is defined as:

-The bijection $f$ is associated with an NF, which is fit to $\log p$ with stochastic variational inference~\citep[SVI; see][for application with NFs]{rezende_variational_2015}.
-After SVI, the NF remains fixed and we proceed with sampling from the adjusted density.
-Given a fixed computational budget, the challenge is training NFs well enough to outperform MCMC despite being unable to adjust $f$ during sampling.
+After MCMC, we transform the sampled points $z$ with $f^{-1}(z) = x$, yielding the samples from the target density $p_X$.
+The bijection $f$ is associated with an NF, which is fit to $\log p_X$ with stochastic variational inference~\citep[SVI; see][for application with NFs]{rezende_variational_2015}.
+The NF remains fixed after SVI, and we sample from the adjusted density.
+Given a fixed computational budget, the challenge is training NFs well enough to outperform MCMC despite being unable to adjust $f$ during sampling. \cite{schar_parallel_2024} recently explored a similar approach based on affine transformations, consisting of a shift operation and matrix multiplication using the general linear group.
+While not directly tied to NF preconditioning, the work provides a framework for adaptive tuning of the preconditioner with ergodicity guarantees.